Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Preliminary Considerations

 On the other hand, $\nu_N^{s}$ is only supported on a null set and, hence, $\nu_N(\rr) \leq s_f(0)$.
 In particular, for any set $A$ with $\mu(A) \leq \delta_0$

 Thus, $s_f(\delta) \leq s_f(0) + 2 \varepsilon $ which shows the continuity at $0$. \end{proof}

-The key point of Lemma~\ref{lem:stretch} is that for a non-singular measurable function, we not only have $\mu(f^{-1}(N)) = 0$ for any null set $N$, but in fact that $\mu(f^{-1}(A)) \leq s_f(\mu(A))$ and $s_f(x) \to 0$ as $x \to 0$.
-In other words, for a non-singular function the preimages of sets of small measure are also of small measure.
+The key point of Lemma~\ref{lem:stretch} is that for a nonsingular measurable function, we not only have $\mu(f^{-1}(N)) = 0$ for any null set $N$, but in fact that $\mu(f^{-1}(A)) \leq s_f(\mu(A))$ and $s_f(x) \to 0$ as $x \to 0$.
+In other words, for a nonsingular function the preimages of sets of small measure are also of small measure.
 This is a key observation for our construction of $\mathcal{F}$-normal numbers.